Click on >> SITE MAP

 Finding a map to guide you through the new pensions maze can be challenging

-The chancellor's new pension fund freedoms, allowing savers to treat their pension pot as a bank account from April 2015 are revolutionary.
+The pension fund freedoms, allowing savers to treat their pension pot as a bank account from April 2015 were revolutionary.
 But what does this mean?
 What can people do with their new freedoms?
 How do they find their way through the ever-expanding pensions maze?

 To help spell out the options, we'll take the case of someone with £100,000 in their pension pot, aged 55-plus.
 Under the chancellor's new rules this person is now allowed to withdraw the first 25% tax-free - and is wondering how to make best use of the remaining £75,000.

 The big issue with the above plan is the amount of tax you will have to pay immediately.
 Your pension money will be treated just like any other earnings in that tax year.
 During the 2015-16 tax year, a person wanting to take all their £100,000 pension pot will have a taxable income of £75,000 after taking the first £25,000 tax free.
 Assuming they also have a state pension worth £5,500, that will be a total income of £80,500 for tax purposes.

 For 2015-16, the first £10,500 is tax free.
 They pay 20% tax on the next £31,785 (totalling £6,357) and 40% tax on the rest (another £15,286) - a total tax take of £21,643.
 So the person is left with £78,357 of the initial £100,000 to do with as they please.

 1. Buy to let: As soon as the chancellor said that no one would be forced to buy an annuity, it was anticipated that money would flood into buy-to-let.
 But do the figures stack up?

 Let's say you use the £78,357 as a deposit for a property.
 That will allow you to buy a two-bed flat priced at just over £250,000 with a 75% buy-to-let mortgage.
 On an interest-only basis, the loan will cost you around £500 a month.